danforthcenter/plantcv/docs/fluor_fvfm.md

     - Generaes pseudocolored output image with fv/fm values per plant pixel.
 - **Example use:**
     - [Use In PSII Tutorial](psII_tutorial.md)

+**Output Data Units:**
+    - Bin-number - number of bins set by user
+    - FV/FM Bins - bin values based on number of bins set by user
+    - FV/FM Histogram - histogram of FV/FM ratio values for object
+    - FV/FM Histogram Peak - bin value of histogram peak (greatest number of pixels)
+    - FV/FM Median - bin value of histogram median
+    - F-Dark Passed QC - Check (True or False) to determine if Fdark image does not have pixel intensity values above 2000.

 **Fdark image**